euaaron/ron/readme.md

 ## WIP Disclaimer

-RON is still **work in progress** and everything, including language (tech) and libs are susceptible to change.
+RON is still **work in progress**, and everything, including language (tech) and libs, are susceptible to change.

 ## Install